Pirates vs. Diamondbacks: Betting Trends, Records ATS, Home/Road Splits

 Pirates Betting Records & Stats

-- The Pirates have been chosen as underdogs in 68 games this year and have walked away with the win 28 times (41.2%) in those games.
+- The Pirates have been victorious in 28, or 40.6%, of the 69 contests they have been chosen as underdogs in this season.

-- Pittsburgh has a record of 3-3 in games where oddsmakers have it as underdogs of at least +175 on the moneyline.
+- Pittsburgh has a record of 9-12, a 42.9% win rate, when it's set as an underdog of +135 or more by sportsbooks this season.

-- The Pirates have an implied victory probability of 36.4% according to the moneyline set by oddsmakers for this matchup.
+- The moneyline set for this matchup implies the Pirates have a 42.6% chance of walking away with the win.

-- Pittsburgh and its opponents have hit the over in 45 of its 88 games with a total this season.
+- Pittsburgh's games have gone over the total in 45 of its 89 chances.

-- The Pirates are 8-4-0 against the spread in their 12 games that had a posted line this season.
+- The Pirates are 8-4-0 against the spread in their 12 games with a line set by sportsbooks this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!